Tools And Setup

 sjust sparkdock-install-tags <tag> Install/update specific tools by tag

-sjust sf-agents-refresh Sync shared skills and agent profiles from upstream
+sjust sf-harness-sync Sync shared skills and agent profiles from upstream

-sjust sf-agents-status Show installed skills, agent profiles, and their status
+sjust sf-harness-status Show installed skills, agent profiles, and their status

 If a tool is missing or outdated, sjust sparkdock-upgrade is always the safe default.